Science, Agriculture - Food

 Program

-The Plant-Microorganism Interactions (PMI) program includes 4 semesters (120 ECTS) with specific teaching units (UE) and others shared with the 3 other programs (BiPa, BPT, MEV).
-The list of the UEs of the course is available on the Master's website https://bioagro.edu.umontpellier.fr/master-biologie-agrosciences/biologie-des-plantes/
+The Plant Microorganism Interactions (PMI) pathway comprises 4 semesters (120 ECTS), with specific teaching units and others shared with the 3 other Plant pathways (BiPa, BPT, MEV).
+The list of course units can be consulted on the Master's website https://bioagro.edu.umontpellier.fr/master-biologie-agrosciences/biologie-des-plantes/

-The first semesters of M1 and M2 are devoted to academic teaching.
-The second semesters are mainly dedicated to internships (in the laboratory or in a company) in the thematic fields of the course and in line with the student's professional project.
-It should be noted that all the practical work of the disciplinary UEs of semester 1 are grouped together in a dedicated UE at the very beginning of semester 2.
+The first semesters of M1 and M2 are devoted to academic courses.
+The second semesters are mainly devoted to internships (in laboratories or companies) in the thematic fields of the course and in line with the student's career plan.
+It should be noted that all the practical work of semester 1's disciplinary units is grouped together in a dedicated unit at the very start of semester 2.

-A study or internship mobility (ERASMUS), over one or two semesters, is greatly facilitated thanks to the very large network of partnerships between the University of Montpellier and European universities.
+Study or internship mobility (ERASMUS), for one or two semesters, is greatly facilitated by the extensive network of partnerships between the University of Montpellier and European universities.

 Read more